 But let us understand the full verse, and its context.
 Against any proud Christians (or false Christians) who thought that many of the Jews were “broken off, that I might be grafted in” (v.19), Paul counters: “Well; because of unbelief they were broken off, and thou standest by faith.
 Be not highminded, but fear: For if God spared not the natural branches, take heed lest he also spare not thee” (vv.20-21).

 So our standing in Christ is not—not!—anything that we can be proud of, as though we earned or were worthy of it.
-It is a totally undeserved privilege—it is the gift of God (see Romans 6:23; Ephesians 2:8).
-How many times do we need to be reminded, that it is “not by works of righteousness that we have done, but according to his mercy [God our Saviour] saved us” and that is the entire reason why we are “justified by his grace” (Titus 3:4-7)?
-No, we “stand by faith”; and as we have already seen, true faith perseveres in the spiritual walk.
+It is a totally undeserved privilege—it is the gift of God (see Romans 6.23; Ephesians 2.8).
+How many times do we need to be reminded, that it is “not by works of righteousness that we have done, but according to his mercy saved us” and that is the entire reason why we are “justified by his grace” (Titus 3.4-7)?
+No, we “stand by faith;” and as we have already seen, true faith perseveres in the spiritual walk.

 We also stand in awe of Paul’s words two verses later: “Behold therefore the goodness and the severity of God…to thee, goodness, if thou continue in his goodness…” (v.22).
 The Calvinist has no need to avoid the full weight of these verses, because they do not teach that the state of salvation is reversible or undoable.